 If you are enjoying the philosophy of the Pirates, their international site is pp-international.net .
 Their American counterparts could go to either blog.pirate-party.us , where their bundle of essays of “No Safe Harbor” could be found, while Massachusetts Pirates in particular could go to masspirates.org .

 Edit of 5 – 11 – 2020: Roland Schneider is not a chair of the Austrian Pirate Party, but a member heavily involved with organizing.
-And the site for Massachusetts Pirate Party was added for earlier access.
+And the site for Massachusetts Pirate Party was added for easier access.